wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 In this exercise, you'll use the Azure AD application and .NET console application you previously created and modify them to demonstrate two strategies to account for throttling in your application.

-The first strategy you will employ involves working with the `HttpClient` object to call the base Microsoft Graph REST API.
+The first strategy you'll employ involves working with the `HttpClient` object to call the base Microsoft Graph REST API.
 This approach will enable you to see the underlying protocol responses and how to handle them.

-The second strategy you will employ uses Microsoft Graph .NET SDK that takes into account throttling responses returned by the service and automatically retries the request.
-This approach simplifies your application code as you do not have to incorporate the retry logic that is included in the SDK.
+The second strategy you'll employ uses Microsoft Graph .NET SDK that takes into account throttling responses returned by the service and automatically retries the request.
+This approach simplifies your application code as you don't have to incorporate the retry logic that is included in the SDK.

 > [!IMPORTANT]
 > This exercise assumes you have created the Azure AD application and .NET console application from the previous unit in this module.
 You'll edit the existing Azure AD application and .NET console application created in that exercise in this exercise.